 - Use room temperature ghee that is semi-solid and not completely melted.

-- Make sure the dough is formed and has a consistency as shown in the video, you can add more ghee if required.
+- Make sure the dough is formed and has a consistency as shown in the video.
+If the dough feels too crumbly and is not coming together, add a few teaspoons of ghee and mix until it comes together.

 - Milk powder can be used to enhance the richness.